Traveling with a pet can be stressful, whether it is a service animal or not.

 Best Practices for Air Travel With Your Pet

 Now that you know the airports that are best suited for traveling with your pet, it’s time to get traveling with them!
 Here are some best practices to help make the trip easy for all members of the family.

 Contact your airline to learn about their policy on traveling with pets.
 Many airlines have limits on how many animals can be in the cabin and operate on a first-come-first-serve basis, so be sure to leave plenty of time to sort out these logistics early on.

 Try to book a direct flight to reduce stress on the day of the flight.
 Ideally, try to book a nonstop flight and make sure you take temperatures into consideration.
 In the summer, fly at night when it’s cooler, and fly during the day when it’s warmer in the winter.

 For pets that fly, federal and state laws require a health certificate signed by a veterinarian.
 These certificates must be presented to your airline prior to your flight.
 It’s always a good idea to print out a hard copy of vaccines to carry on your person in case anything happens.

 Sedation is not normally advised, since the effects of tranquilizers at higher altitudes are unpredictable.
 However, the decision to prescribe a tranquilizer for your pet should ultimately be made by your veterinarian.

-If you travel outside the continental United States, some destinations require special vaccinations and may impose a quarantine period when you arrive at your destination.
+If you travel outside the continental United States, some destinations require special vaccinations (for humans too!) and may impose a quarantine period when you arrive at your destination.
 Ask your airline for assistance in learning the rules that pertain to traveling with your pet internationally.